Skip to main content

 Configure DNS

 After deployment, get the load balancer DNS name from the CloudFormation Outputs tab (look for LoadBalancerDNS).
-Create DNS records pointing to this value for your domain.
+Create DNS records pointing to this value for both the root domain and wildcard.

 Route 53